-Although commissions paid on every transaction will, in the judgment of the Advisor and/or Subadvisor, as applicable, be reasonable in relation to the value of the brokerage services provided, commissions exceeding those that another broker might charge may be paid to broker-dealers who were selected to execute transactions on behalf of the Funds and the other clients of the Subadvisor and/or Advisor, as applicable, in part for providing advice as to the availability of securities or of purchasers or sellers of securities and services in effecting securities transactions and performing functions incidental thereto such as clearance and settlement.
+Although commissions paid on every transaction will, in the judgment of the Subadvisor be reasonable in relation to the value of the brokerage services provided, commissions exceeding those that another broker might charge may be paid to broker-dealers who were selected to execute transactions on behalf of the Fund and the other clients of the Subadvisor and/or Advisor, as applicable in part for providing advice as to the availability of securities or of purchasers or sellers of securities and services in effecting securities transactions and performing functions incidental thereto such as clearance and settlement.

-Research provided by brokers is used for the benefit of all of the clients of the Subadvisor and/or Advisor, as applicable, and not solely or necessarily for the benefit of the Funds.
-Investment management personnel of the Advisor and/or Subadvisor, as applicable, attempt to evaluate the quality of research provided by brokers.
-Results of this effort are sometimes used by the Advisor and/or Subadvisor, as applicable, as a consideration in the selection of brokers to execute portfolio transactions.
+Research provided by brokers is used for the benefit of all of the clients of the Subadvisor and/or Advisor, as applicable and not solely or necessarily for the benefit of the Fund.
+Investment management personnel of the Subadvisor attempt to evaluate the quality of research provided by brokers.
+Results of this effort are sometimes used by the Subadvisor as a consideration in the selection of brokers to execute portfolio transactions.

-In certain instances there may be securities that are suitable for a Fund's portfolio as well as for that of another Fund or one or more of the Subadvisor's and/or Advisor's, as applicable, other clients.
-Investment decisions for a Fund and for other clients of the Subadvisor and/or Advisor, as applicable, are made with a view to achieving their respective investment objectives.
+In certain instances there may be securities that are suitable for the Fund's portfolio as well as for that of another Fund or one or more of the Subadvisor's and/or Advisor's, as applicable, other clients.
+Investment decisions for the Fund and for other clients of the Subadvisor and/or Advisor, as applicable are made with a view to achieving their respective investment objectives.
 It may develop that a particular security is bought or sold for only one client even though it might be held by, or bought or sold for, other clients.
 Likewise, a particular security may be bought for one or more clients when one or more other clients are selling that same security.
-Some simultaneous transactions are inevitable when several clients receive investment objectives of more than one client.
+Some simultaneous transactions are inevitable when several clients receive investment advice from the same investment advisor, particularly when the same security is suitable for the investment objectives of more than one client.
 When two or more clients are simultaneously engaged in the purchase or sale of the same security, the securities are allocated among clients in a manner believed to be equitable to each.
-It is recognized that in some cases this system could have a detrimental effect on the price or volume of the security in a particular transaction as far as a Fund is concerned.
-Harbor ETF Trust believes that over time its ability to participate in volume transactions will produce better executions for the Funds.
+It is recognized that in some cases this system could have a detrimental effect on the price or volume of the security in a particular transaction as far as the Fund is concerned.
+Harbor ETF Trust believes that over time its ability to participate in volume transactions will produce better executions for the Fund.